Apply Early

 Private Education Loans are not state, federal, or institutional aid programs.
 Instead, they are loan programs specifically tailored for educational expenses by private lenders.
 Since these programs are created by the lenders themselves, there are often different terms and conditions for receiving them.
 Interest rates, fees and maximum loan amounts are among the many factors that may vary from lender to lender.
 We strongly encourage students to borrow first from the Federal Loan Programs.
 With the use of a survey process, we developed a recommended lender list, allowing our students to compare private alternative education loan lenders.

-Often a student or parent will find that the information required on the Free Application for Federal Student Aid does not realistically reflect their circumstances or their ability to provide the Expected Family Contribution (EFC).
+Often a student or parent will find that the information required on the Free Application for Federal Student Aid does no longer reflects their current financial circumstances.
 When this happens, a student may choose to submit an appeal to the Financial Aid Office in St. Louis requesting their situation be reviewed by first sending an email.

 Appeals may be one of two types: change in financial circumstances or dependency appeal.